-Report Next Action Due advised to the Committee; Management make a clear and reasoned decision about the practical implementation of recommendations; and A summary of progress in respect of all risks be provided to the Committee.
-Committee endorsed the first (of two potential) one year extensions to the contract because Council's Internal Audit function and Auditor continues to perform well and is meeting the expectations of the appointment as outlined in a report to the Audit Committee in September 2013.
-Committee agreed that a review against KPIs was desirable.
-Committee noted that report not due and future versions of the Audit Plan should include reference to high and extremerisks, linkapes to Council's Strategic Plan, reference to other audits / reviews and service coverage (cross Directorates) to be added to the Plan.
-Sept Committee noted report not due.
-2014 As Committee noted the Internal Auditor was required available to meet with Audit Committee during closed session as required.
+MEETING ITEM IS SCHEDULED FOR Off.
+1 Feb 2014 Otr.
+2 May 2014 Oft.
+3 Aug 2014 Ott.
+4 Nev 2013 Who Report Next Due Action advised to the Committee; Management make a clear and reasoned decision about the practical implementation of recommendations; and and Asummary of progress in respect of all risks be provided to the Committee 4.3 Internal audit function review Review the internal audit function (internal auditor services/performance), monitor satisfaction with internal audit service.
+A review of the Internal Audit performance for the initial three year term of HLB Mann Judd's contract Manager Governance Services Peb 2014 Committee endorsed the first (of two potential) one year extensions to the contract because Council's Internal Audit function and Auditor continues to perform well and is meeting the expectations of the appointment as outlined in a report to the Audit Committee in September 2013. which cancludes an 30 June 2014.
+Committee agreed that a review against KPIs was desirable 4.4 Internal Audit Plan Review / recommend the annual audit plan and ensure it is linked to Council's risk profile.
+Committee noted that report not due and future versions of the Audit Plan should include reference to high and extreme risks, linkages to Council's Strategic Plan, reference to other audits / reviews and service coverage (cross Directorates) to be added to the Plan.

-Who Manager Governance Services Manager Governance Manager Governance Services

-Qtr.
-4 Nov 2013 0.
-0

-Otr.
-3 Aug 2014 luired

-Otr.
-2 May 2014 As required

-Otr.
-1 Feb 2014

-MEETING ITEM IS SCHEDULED FOR 4.3 Internal audit function review Review the internal audit function (internal auditor services/performance), monitor satisfaction with internal audit service.
-A review of the Internal Audit performance for the initial three year term of HLB Mann Judd's contract which concludes on 30 June 2014.
-44 Internal Audit Plan Review / recommend the annual audit plan and ensure it is linked to Council's risk profile.
 4.5 Internal audit function independence Monitor processes and practices to ensure the independence of the internal audit function.
+Manager Governance Sept 2014 Committee nated report not due.
 4.6 Opportunity to meet with internal auditor Provide an opportunity for the audit committee to meet with the internal auditor without management.
+As required niired Manager Governance Services As required Committee noted the Internal Auditor was available to meet with Audit Committee during closed session as required.